 When you sleep your body performs so many important functions, including the assimilation of nutrients, resetting and recovery, so it's important to get enough.

-Ensure there is clean, fresh air circulating in your room when you sleep - slightly crack the window, lightly spin a ceiling fan or box fan to help you breathe electrified, moving air.
-Also, a few drops of pure essential oils on your skin and pillow can help, as well as dimming the lighting and remove all distractions like televisions and laptops.
+Ensure there is clean, fresh air circulating in your room when you sleep - slightly crack the window, turn on a light ceiling fan or box fan to help you breathe electrified, moving air.

 Tolman Self Care.